1965 Argentina rugby union tour of Rhodesia and South Africa: The tour

 The first two matches in South Africa were extremely hard for the Argentine squad, in disadvantage on the physical power and the tough play by their rivals.
 Nevertheless, Argentine players vowed themselves to change the history from then on.
 The "key game" of the tour was the match v.
 Southern Universities won by Argentina 22–6.
 The local media entitled "Argentina shattered the cradle of South African rugby" after that match.

 Nevertheless, Argentina's most relevant victory was against the Junior Springboks – the South African second national team– to whom they defeated 11–6 at Ellis Park.
 Argentina lineup for that match was Cazenave, Neri, Pascual, Rodríguez Jurado, España; Poggi, Etchegaray; Loyola, Silva, Scharenberg; Schmidt, Otaño; Foster, González del Solar y García Yáñez.
 The photo showing centre Marcelo Pascual diving to the rival ingoal became iconic for Argentine rugby.

 The Pumas nickname is the result of an error made by Carl Kohler, a journalist for the Die Transvaler newspaper in South Africa, while following the team during the tour.
 He tried to devise a catchy nickname for the team similar to existing international team nicknames such as All Blacks, Springboks, and Wallabies.
 Kohler was aware that the Americas had pumas, and as he was under pressure to submit his article, made a guess and called them "the Pumas", instead of the actual jaguar (which original name in Argentina is "yaguareté" but he refused to use that word as he was unable to utter it correctly).

-The mistake stuck, and was eventually adopted by the Argentines themselves (although the UAR crest still depicts a jaguar).
+The mistake stuck, and was eventually adopted by the Argentines themselves (although the UAR crest depicted a Jaguar until April 2023, when a stylized Puma figure started being used).